Hair Loss Myths Debunked: Sorting Fact from Fiction

 Myth 9: Too much sun contact makes hair fall out

-Generally speaking, sunlight doesn’t directly cause hair loss, but it can make your hair dry, brittle, and more likely to break.
+Generally speaking, sunlight doesn’t directly cause hair loss but can make your hair dry, brittle, and more likely to break.
 If you often have to work or stay under bright sun, use a conditioner or serum with UV screens or antioxidants and wear a hat or scarf outside to protect your hair and scalp health from sun damage.

 Myth 10: Shampooing your hair too often is bad